pigment/inputs/README.md

 ### Locking Textfields

 Sometimes it's useful to allow text fields & textareas fill their containers.
-To lock a text input to its container, wrap it in an element with the classes "text-wrapper lock-x":
+To lock a text input to its container, wrap it in an element with the classes "lock-x":

     <div class="text-wrapper lock-x">
         <input type="text" placeholder="Text field that fills width" />
     </div>

-Locking a textarea to the width and height of its container is a bit more tricky.
-Check out [the demo](http://pigment.github.com/inputs/) to see an example.

 Licenses
 --------